 If you aren’t someone living in geographically Himalayan-kind-of terrains or hasn’t taken a hiking or trekking through such a similar terrains before, reaching to Taktshang (Tiger Nest Monastery) of Paro Bhutan would be little bit arduous physically.

 I am sure your guides or any Bhutanese to whom you ask about Tiger’s Nest Monastery hike will tell you to wear hiking shoes and warm socks.
 You’ll need warm socks at the time of entering the monastery.
+Not well-maintained trail demands light trekking shoes.

-Hiking shoes will prove more helpful on your return from there.
+Light hiking shoes will prove more helpful on your return from there.
 During summer, hiking trail would be muddy and slippery.
 And you might also take walking sticks to aid your downward steep descend.

 You can also take your own sticks or buy wooden sticks from the base.
 They won’t cost you more than $1.50.
+You might also consider taking few chocolate bars to boost your energy and beat the crowd.

 In overall, weather in Bhutan usually remains unpredictable.
 Don’t forget to take rain coats to remain warm even when it rains.
 And during sunny day, taking sun’s cream to avoid your face getting beaten by heat would be better.